-Gold is a very reliable material for dental inlays and onlays.
+Gold is a very reliable material for inlays and onlays.
 It is preferable because of its durability and is the most efficient in high-pressure tooth restorations.

 Dental Inlays And Onlays- Which One’s Better?

 Considering the functionality that both dental inlays and onlays tend to produce, dental onlays must be considered more effective.
-While inlays are pre-molded filling that fits into the grooves of your tooth, onlays covers a wider area, including the cusp of your tooth.
+While inlays are pre-molded filling that fits into the grooves of your tooth, onlays cover a wider area, including the cusp of your tooth.
 With onlays, it acts as a tooth replacement and addresses serious dental issues.
 Apart from this, dental inlays are very durable and last for over 10-15 years.

 Are Porcelain Inlays And Onlays Worth It?

 The simple answer is yes.
 If you are looking for an aesthetic look on your facial appearance, then porcelain inlays and onlays are worth it.
 They are considered to be great alternatives to composite fillings.
 The durability and robust nature of these dental procedures are considered excellent.
-Responsible for teeth restoration, inlays and onlays cover a portion of your tooth, helping you with your deteriorated oral health issues.
+Responsible for teeth restoration, inlays, and onlays cover a portion of your tooth, helping you with your deteriorated oral health issues.